Miano-E/authentication/README.md

 ## Features

-- Secure Authentication: User authentication is managed through secure sessions, enhancing the overall security of the system.
+- **Secure Authentication:** User authentication is managed through secure sessions, enhancing the overall security of the system.
-- Enhanced User Experience: Cookies are utilized to improve the user experience, providing a streamlined and personalized interaction with the application.
+- **Enhanced User Experience:** Cookies are utilized to improve the user experience, providing a streamlined and personalized interaction with the application.
-- Automatic Logout: To boost security, an automatic logout feature activates after 10 seconds of user inactivity, preventing unauthorized access to user accounts.
+- **Automatic Logout:** To boost security, an automatic logout feature activates after 10 seconds of user inactivity, preventing unauthorized access to user accounts.

 ## Technologies Used

 **Frontend:**
   - HTML
   - CSS

 **Backend:**
   - PHP
   - MySQL

 **Tools:**
   - VS Code

- **Security Measures**
+**Security Measures:**
  - Sessions
  - Cookies

 ## Installation

 To run this project locally, follow these steps:

 1. Clone the repository.
 2. Set up a local server environment (e.g., XAMPP).
 3. Ensure PHP is installed on your local server.